-The subsequent sections of the Plan focus on the components a state's impaired driving program and meet those strategies recommended within the NHTSA Uniform Guidelines for State Highway Safety Programs-Highway Safety Program Guideline No. 8.
+The subsequent sections of the Plan focus on the components of the state's impaired driving program and meet the strategies recommended by NHTSA's Uniform Guidelines for State Highway Safety Programs-Highway Safety Program Guideline No. 8.
 The Plan's components are: